appa-labs/achilles/README.md

 ## Contributing

-Contributions to Achilles Game are welcome!
+Contributions are welcome!
 If you would like to contribute, please follow these guidelines:

 - Submit bug reports or feature requests by creating an issue on the GitHub repository.
 - Fork the repository, make your changes, and submit a pull request for review.